Vietnam.vn - Nền tảng quảng bá Việt Nam

 Symptoms of poisoning include abdominal pain, muscle pain, fatigue, blurred or double vision, dry mouth, difficulty speaking, difficulty swallowing, drooping eyelids, and general muscle weakness.
 Finally, the patient has difficulty breathing or cannot breathe due to paralysis of the respiratory muscles.
 These signs appear slowly or quickly depending on the amount of botulinum ingested.

 Experts recommend that people should eat cooked food and drink boiled water, choose food with clear origin, quality and safety.
-Be careful with sealed food that has changed taste or color, canned food that is swollen or leaking.
+Be careful with sealed food that has changed taste or color, or canned food that is swollen or leaking.

 Source link